Best Time To Visit Penang - Travelswithsun

 View Of Penang Georgetown From Atop Penang Hill – Photo by Travelswithsun

-3. Penang In January & February
+3. January & February

 Lower temperatures (relative to the middle of the year) and lower humidity make New Year events much more enjoyable: